I am having trouble registering for a course. MINERVA gives me one of the following error messages:

 I want to register for more than 18 credits but MINERVA won't allow me.
 What do I do?

 Only under exceptional circumstances will a student be allowed to carry more than 18 credits per term.
-For approval, please schedule an appointment with Mrs. Menon in the ECE Undergraduate Office (Trottier 2060).
+For approval, please send an undergrad.ece [at] mcgill.ca (e-mail) to the ECE Undergraduate Office.

 What do I do if I want to review my final exam?